Please click here to learn about our coronavirus response and prioritizing your health.

 Whether it be methamphetamine, cocaine, or prescription-based amphetamines, stimulants are a problem for many people in the U.S. and, arguably, worldwide.
 Available data shows 6.6% or roughly 16 million people in the U.S. have a problem with stimulants.
 Although the mechanism is slightly different compared to opioids, stimulants also alter dopamine levels in the brain.
 But it does not stop there as they also interfere with norepinephrine levels, a neurotransmitter that works with adrenaline to help regulate heart rate and blood circulation.
 Increased levels of norepinephrine are behind the increased alertness, attention, and energy that most experience when they abuse stimulants.
 The increase in dopamine, meanwhile, triggers a calm euphoria that makes some people not only become more talkative but also drives them to behave differently.

 Despite becoming more accepted and less taboo, marijuana is still a drug at the end of the day.
 And it can affect the brain in some pretty profound ways.
-The ingredient in marijuana that triggers the euphoric high most people experience when they smoke or consume it as an edible is called tetrahydrocannabinol (THC).
-And the higher the concentration of THC in the marijuana, the more intense the euphoric high will be.
+The ingredient in marijuana triggers the euphoric high most marijuana users experience when they smoke or consume it as an edible (marijuana or CBD edibles) such as tetrahydrocannabinol (THC).
+The higher the concentration of THC in the marijuana, the more intense the euphoric high will be.
 Likewise, the more calm and relaxed an individual will likely be.
 These changes in overall mood resulting from the THC in marijuana can sometimes make people more talkative, friendly, and open than they would be if they weren’t under the influence of THC.

 Substances Most Likely To Make Someone Share Their True Feelings and Reveal Their True Colors